gezellii/design/content/work/me_page.md

 - Inefficient space allocation caused difficulties in finding desired features
 - No length control resulted in a lengthy page while most users do not scroll down
-- The mixed content and the similar appearance make the content look confusing and difficult to distinguish.
+- The mixed content and the similar appearance make the content look confusing and difficult to distinguish
 - Unwanted promotion sections

 #### From business‘ point of view: